pauloschade/VisionStore/README.md

 # VisionStore

 ## Overview
-Vision pro app that lets you see what you tv show/movie caracters are wearing and instantly buy it!
+Vision pro app that lets you see what your tv show/movie caracters are wearing and instantly buy it!

 <!-- ![Preview](img/preview.png) -->